LucasAndradeDias/outliner/README.md

 # Outliner

-Have you ever got confused trying to undestand python complex object invoking sequence?!
+Have you ever got confused trying to understand python complex object invoking sequence?!
 Now it is a solved problem.

 Outliner is a Python utility designed to simplify the process of tracing the calling flow of callable objects within a complex Python object.
 It aims to help developers understand the order in which callable objects are invoked within complex code structures, making it easier to navigate and comprehend such structures.